Terms of Business

 Compensation Scheme

-The Firm is a member of the Investor Compensation Scheme, 1988 which provides certain remedies to eligible clients in the event of default by the company.
+The Firm is a member of the Investor Compensation Scheme, 1998 which provides certain remedies to eligible clients or “eligible investors” of authorized investment Firms as defined by the Act.
 Compensation may be payable where money or investment instruments owed or belonging to clients are held, administered or managed by The Firm cannot be returned to those clients for the time being and where there is no reasonably foreseeable opportunity of The Firm being able to do so.
 A right to compensation will arise only: